Mariluz Bermúdez

 Mariluz Bermúdez Garnier is a Costa Rican television actress and model, known for her roles in the telenovelas Camaleones, Mentir para vivir, Corona de lágrimas and La Gata.
 She has posed for magazines such as H.

+Biography

+Bermúdez was born in San José on February 26, 1986.
+After finishing her studies, she went to Mexico to study at the Televisa Center for Artistic Education (CEA).

+She made her debut in 2008 in the television series Central de Abasto; later, in 2009, she participated in the telenovela Camaleones, where she played Lorena.
+She shared credits with Edith González, Belinda, and Alfonso Herrera, and was also part of the Mexican music group that shared the same name as the telenovela.

 In 2015, Ignacio Sada chose her to play Diana in Simplemente María; Bermúdez said she would only have 24 chapters.

 In late March 2016, she was chosen by Salvador Mejía Alejandre to co-star in the telenovela Las amazonas, which premiered on May 16, 2016.